Darxo/Hardened/README.md

 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that you are currently revealed to
 - Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
-- Fleeing characters who rallies, lose 3 Action Points
+- Fleeing characters who rally, lose 3 Action Points
 - Fleeing characters now have +1 Action Point
 - Player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied